 POSTPONED: Johns Hopkins Summer Institute on Health Equity Research

-Due to circumstances beyond our control, we have made the decision to postpone the Johns Hopkins Summer Institute for Health Equity Research until sometime in the fall.
-We are working with the Institute’s faculty to identify dates that work best for everyone in the fall.
-We truly appreciate your interest in this course.
+Due to circumstances beyond our control, we have made the decision to postpone until fall the Johns Hopkins Summer Institute for Health Equity Research -- a new, 2-day learning institute that the Center has worked to develop over the past six years.
+We are working with the Institute’s faculty to identify dates that work best for everyone in fall 2016.
+The course will feature medical professionals and public health researchers with substantial experience in health equity research.
+Course participants will have the opportunity to network with our faculty and other health equity researchers.
+The course primarily aims to highlight best practices in health equity research methods and key lessons from our experiences.
 Thanks to all who shared their willingness and enthusiasm in helping us plan the course.
-If possible, please send any dates that you know that you are unavailable to Joy Mays (email@example.com) as soon as possible.

 ♦ ♦ ♦ ♦ ♦ ♦

 Two Center Articles Featured in the Latest Issue of the Journal Ethnicity and Disease

 In response to a call for papers seeking research and information focused on health inequities in hypertension and other hypertension-related target organ damage and risk factors, two articles from our center were submitted and featured in the latest issue of the journal Ethnicity and Disease, an international journal on population differences in disease patterns.
 For more information, visit http://tinyurl.com/gqhtksb.
 Here are the citations for the two Center papers: